audunhalland/vekk/README.md

 # vekk
+But at least read the README first!

-A disappearingly small small vector optimization.
+`vekk` is a disappearingly small small vector optimization.

 This project is an attempt to optimize Rust enum layout to make a small vector optimization.